 Five freshman crests are awarded to students who are studying at Royal Holloway for their first year (including new masters students, etc.) and have shown a great commitment to the club.
 They must be enthusiastic and show a lot of commitment on and off the pitch.
-The Freshman Award must be awarded to someone that does not seem like they have been a part of the club for only a year and will be instrumental in the club’s future.
+The Freshman Award must be awarded to someone who is viewed as being instrumental in the club's future, and doesn't seem like they have been a part of the club for only one year.

 Most Improved Club of the Year